 Paying Your Utility Bill

 There are multiple options for remitting payment for your Mercer Island utility bill.
-If you have questions regarding your bill contact a Customer Service Representative in the Utility Billing Department at 206.275.7783 Monday through Friday between the hours of 8:00am to 5:00pm.
+If you have questions regarding your bill contact the Utility Billing Team at 206.275.7783, Monday through Friday, 8:00 am to 5:00 pm.

 - Pay your utility bill online using Visa, MasterCard, Discover, or by electronic check from your bank account (checking or savings).
 You can also elect to receive paperless bills via e-mail.
 For instruction about using the City of Mercer Island’s online bill presentment and payment site, please see Instructions.
 If you have detailed questions, please see Frequently Asked Questions (FAQ’s).

 - Pay your bill in person at Mercer Island City Hall (9611 SE 36th Street, Mercer Island, WA 98040).

 - Pay your utility bill by mail by sending a check or money order to the address listed above.
 Please include your account number on the check.